artsy/README/playbooks/incident-handling.md

 - Avoid pairings of two new engineers.
 Place the new engineer earlier in the rotation to avoid this.

-- If for some reason you need to add a new engineer anywhere other than (a) where there was a `no one` placehold or (b) the end of a rotation, the upcoming schedule of shifts will be modified, as the order of the participants matters. **You should notify the affected engineers to avoid scheduling conflicts.** E.g.:
+- If for some reason you need to add a new engineer anywhere other than (a) where there was a `no-one` placeholder or (b) the end of a rotation, the upcoming schedule of shifts will be modified, as the order of the participants matters. **You should notify the affected engineers to avoid scheduling conflicts.** E.g.:

   > Hi @impacted-engineer!
 We've added a new engineer to the on-call schedule which has modified the dates of your